SarTorvFroeystad/norwegian-catch-data-analysis/README.md

 - The dataset contains **4,932,203 rows and 133 columns** after combining and cleaning the data from 2020 to 2024.
 - A total of **133 unique fish species** were identified, with specific focus on high-value species and their corresponding catch volumes.
 - The analysis highlights significant regional and temporal variations in fishing activity and revenue.

+## Insights & Future prospects Regarding Libraries and Project Structure
+- In order to save files for this project I was limited by the amount of data pandas could handle, as PySpark DataFrames had to be converted to pandas DataFrames.

+   - PySpark requires a HADOOP installation, which can be quite tedious to set up for a simple home-based project.

+- I would have instead used Polars & Dask, in combination with pandas, to handle the data for this project.
+This would allow to save DataFrames more easily.
+- For this specific project, a lot of the data was filtered on a scale that pandas could handle, so it worked out well.
+However, for future projects where I want to save more files earlier on in the process prior to filtering and selecting, I will go with Dask.